 Before speaking about creatine, it is important to first talk about the basics of energy production in the body.

-ATP or Adenosine Triphosphate is the body’s energy currency, and regardless of where we get our energy from, whether that be carbohydrates, fat, or something else, it must first be used to create ATP, and that ATP is what is used to create the energy, to contract a muscle for example.
+ATP, or Adenosine Triphosphate, is the body’s energy currency, and regardless of where we get our energy from, whether that be carbohydrates, fat, or protein, it must first be used to create ATP, and that ATP is what is used to create the energy, to contract a muscle for example.

 There is only a small amount of ATP stored in the body at one time, and it relies on being used and replaced quickly, in order to keep up with the activity being done, so that you can continue to do that activity.

 As you may know by now, carbohydrates are the body’s predominant source of fuel in high-intensity activities, such as a Gaelic football match, for example.
 This is because carbohydrates, or rather glucose, the broken down form of carbohydrate, can be stored within the muscle in sufficiently high amounts for this type of activity, as well as having the ability to produce ATP at a relatively fast rate.